nicvagn/arthritis-door-knob/README.md

 This document includes helper text that will not be displayed when rendered.
 Any text between the less-than sign + exclamation mark + three hyphen-minus (<!---) and matching three hyphen-minus + greater-than sign will not be displayed.
 This helper text can be deleted once the corresponding section is completed.

 This template has a number of fields that can be searched and replaced with other text:
- - <Device_Name> Replace this with filename-friendly version of the device with underscores. e.g., Open_Wobble_Switch
+ - arthritis_door_knob Replace this with filename-friendly version of the device with underscores. e.g., Open_Wobble_Switch
  - <DeviceName> Replace this with the human-readable name of the device with spaces. e.g., Open Wobble Switch
  - Nicolas Vaagen Replace this with the person or organization responsible for the design. e.g., John Doe.
  - <Repository_Link> Replace this with the web address for the repository. e.g., (e.g., https://github.com/makersmakingchange/Open-Wobble-Switch))